 cookies, bake them for special occasions to enjoy and show off your

-culinary skills!
-Don't wait for Christmas to try this SPECIAL Continental Cookie Recipe!
+Don't wait until Christmas to try this yummy, Continental Cookie Recipe!